Former ballerina Susan Jaffe to lead American Ballet Theatre

 Jaffe takes over in December as artistic director at ABT, succeeding Kevin McKenzie as the first new director in 30 years.
 Jaffe says her goals include making the overwhelmingly white ballet world more accessible and inclusive.

 Jaffe also aims to add new, modern choreographers to the company’s repertoire.
-“I’ve got a list of 20 artists that I would want to bring in either to do a work already done or a new commission,” she said.
-“That brings an array of artists that maybe ABT hasn’t seen before.”
+“I’ve got a list of 20 artists that I would want to bring in either to do a work already done or a new commission,” she said, “that that that brings an array of artists that maybe ABT hasn’t seen before.”

 The former ballerina, who has been serving as artistic director at Pittsburgh Ballet Theater since 2020, noted in a statement that this would be her seventh role at ABT, starting as a student and moving up through dancing, teaching and other roles.